 Yes.
 Letters of recommendation, which indicate personal knowledge of your abilities in comparison to other students are extremely important.
 Most dental schools require at least three academic letters (usually one from a science professor, one from a non-science professor and a third from either science or non-science professor).

 In addition, some schools also request one or two non-academic letters.
-The Office of Pre-Professional Studies provides a Letters of Recommendation Service.
+The College of Health Sciences Pre-Health Professions Office provides a Letters of Recommendation Service.

 Dental schools prefer students with interests and experiences beyond academics; however, such activities should not interfere with academic performance.